 Chuck Martin/News A volunteer with a water pack keeps an eye on the burning meadow during Thursday morning’s controlled burn at Wolf Run Park.
 The volunteers, along with others armed with flappers, wear fire-resistant suits and watch to make sure the fire does not escape the area being burned.
-Purchase
+Buy Now

 MOUNT VERNON — Uncontrolled fire can be a destructive force, but fire can also be a force for health and rejuvenation, especially for prairies and meadows.

 Thursday morning, a group of about a dozen volunteers, all experienced at conducting controlled burns, gather at Wolf Run Park to conduct burn of three meadow areas in the southeast section of the park, a total of 25 or 30 acres.

 The rest of this article is available to Mount Vernon News subscribers.
 To continue reading, please log in or purchase a subscription.
 Login to the e-edition.
 The article will only be available for thirty (30) days.